fqantonio/aqua/JOURNAL.md

 ![](Photos/testeFlutuabilidade_9.png)

+We found a structural break in the hull.
+Preparing to fix it.

+(photo here!?!?!?)

+We are going to try to fix it.
+We reprint the access hatch in the top of both hulls with less holes then before, since we decided to have only one openning for the telemetry antenna.
+This aquatic plataform will serve as a base to have anything that the school need.
+We reprint the eletronic box and made the batery 4S4P.

 ## March

-# Next year tasks, 2025
+# Next tasks, 2025
+- [ ] Make the second 4S4P batery;
-- [ ] includes calcs in the january 4S4P batery
+- [ ] include calcs for the 4S4P batery in this journal;
+- [ ] Attach security light and four cleats to the boat;
+- [ ] Testing testing testing...
+Testing the boat by radio controler and GPS waypoints;
+- [ ] Review BOM costs;
+- [ ] Review text;
 - [ ] Discuss and prepare comunication and marketing project presentation

+# Next 2026 task
-- [ ] Decide how to make the avoidance, by camera using the human hand or autonolously by pattern detecting: perhaps both;
+- [ ] NEXT project phase: decide how to make the avoidance, by camera using the human eyes or autonolously by pattern detecting: perhaps both;
-- [ ] close the floats on top taking care of the antennas position and the camera position to.
-- [ ] Testing the boat by radio controler and GPS waypoints.
-- [ ] Review BOM math costs
-- [ ] Review text